 Talk about the media features on both smartwatches, Watch SE has a massive 32GB storage capacity which is far more than what you get from Sense which has only 4GB.
 Both smartwatches offer various ways through which you can enjoy music on the watch.
 You can’t add your personal music to Sense which I’m not happy about.

-Alexa voice is available on Sense and later Google Assistant will be added which will give you more options to use your voice, while on the other hand, Siri allows you to do a whole lot with your voice on Apple smartwatches.
+Alexa voice assistant and Google Assistant are available on Sense while on the other hand, Siri allows you to do a whole lot with your voice on Apple smartwatches.

 Managing notifications you receive on your phone is one of the basic functions of a smartwatch.
-The Watch SE and Sense are not left out of these features, as both allow you to receive and reply to notifications with your voice, preset replies, and emojis.
-You can’t type your reply with Fitbit Sense – a feature that is preset on Watch SE and on many Samsung smartwatches.
+The Watch SE and Sense are not left out, as both allow you to receive and reply to notifications with your voice, preset replies, and emojis.
+You can’t type your reply with Fitbit Sense – a feature that is present on Watch SE and on many Samsung smartwatches.

-The longer the battery life, the better, and in that regard, Sense just like Versa 3 can last up to 6 days from a single charge, while Watch SE just like all Apple smartwatches barely lasts up to a day.
-In other words, you’ll need to charge the Watch SE everyday in other stay connected.
+The longer the battery life, the better, and in that regard, the Sense just like Versa 3 can last up to 6 days from a single charge, while Watch SE just like all Apple smartwatches barely lasts up to a day.
+In other words, you’ll need to charge the Watch SE every day in other to stay connected.

 Which Should You Buy?

 Obviously, these two are just as good as you can imagine.
 However, Apple smartwatches are only compatible with iPhones.
 So if you own an android phone, Sense is the right choice for you.
-You can also check out Galaxy Watch 3 which I believe is a better smartwatch.
-And if you own an iPhone, Watch SE or other higher-end Apple smartwatches like Watch 5 or Watch 6 will make a perfect choice.
+You can also check out Galaxy Watch 3 which I believe is a better smartwatch or the newer Galaxy Watch 4.
+And if you own an iPhone, Watch SE or other higher-end Apple smartwatches like Watch 7 will make a perfect choice.